-To enroll in an occupational program, the student must meet the requirements for entrance to Trinity Valley Community College.
+To enroll in workforce program, the student must meet the requirements for admission to Trinity Valley Community College.
 Refer to the descriptions of the individual programs on the following pages for any special requirements.

-Some changes in occupational programs reflected in this catalog are pending approval by the Texas Higher Education Coordinating Board.
+Some changes in workforce programs reflected in this catalog are pending approval by the Texas Higher Education Coordinating Board.